maxnowack/signaldb/docs/getting-started/index.md

 Keep in mind, that SignalDB is in a very early stage and not yet production ready.
 :::

-Welcome to the Getting Started guide for SignalDB, a client-side database providing a seamless MongoDB-like interface with first-class TypeScript support.
+Welcome to the Getting Started Guide for SignalDB, a client-side database with a seamless MongoDB-like interface and top-notch TypeScript support.

 SignalDB is designed for blazing fast query performance and data persistence, while remaining framework-agnostic.

 ## Installation